michelletranbui/dh110-michelle/assignment06/README.md

 #### Tasks
 The tasks that will be demonstrated will be the incorporation of three features:

-##### Favorites Bookmark

-The Favorites Bookmark gives the user the ability to save recipes they want to use in the future, and users can access all their favorited recipes in a specific tab.
+> **Favorites Bookmark:** The Favorites Bookmark gives the user the ability to save recipes they want to use in the future, and users can access all their favorited recipes in a specific tab.

-##### Recipe Time Tool

-The Recipe Time tool finds recipes that is within the time frame you need it to be, allowing the user to personalize their needs and find what they need faster.
+> **Recipe Time Tool:** The Recipe Time tool finds recipes that is within the time frame you need it to be, allowing the user to personalize their needs and find what they need faster.

-##### Recommendation Tool

-The Recommendation tool compiles user ratings and reviews on the recipe and recommends which recipes are the most popular with the highest ratings.
+> **Recommendation Tool:** The Recommendation tool compiles user ratings and reviews on the recipe and recommends which recipes are the most popular with the highest ratings.

 ### Screen Design